JamesGattera/MP32/README.md

 Making 24 quid?
 30 with postage no-doubt...

 0414/25/05/25
+-

 Every example of a rotary encoder I've found illustrates a 'pulse' as a two-button press.
 It's taken me this long to realise i don't need state tables (confusing), or hexcode(VERY confusing).
 Only two states matter; A-Down, or B-Down.
 I didn't sleep much so I could be mad.
 Rotary.py to follow.

+(PS, I've just learned that dashes with a blank line cause an underline here.
+Edited for correct emphasis- log dates.)